VCA Pinnacle Animal Hospital

 Cost Concerns

-Several reviews noted that the clinic has become more expensive and seemed focused on upselling additional services.
+Several reviews mentioned that the clinic has become more expensive and seemed focused on upselling additional services.

 • CJ